phac-nml/biohansel/docs/source/user-docs/usage.rst

     # Then to create/activate conda environment: (*note* name of environment is what user decides to name environment)
     source activate "name of environment"

-    # You can then install bio_hansel in the new environment
+    # You can then install biohansel in the new environment
     # To deactivate environment, input:
     source deactivate